Changissnz/selfinterest/README.md

 reach the specific that can be universally agreed on, but as for a group or a couple of human beings, agreement is more easily reached, due to the simple reason of less minds for less conflict in specified definition on the same concept.
-With this acknowledgment of the shortfalls of understanding the metaphysical in concrete (ironic, is it not) terms in mind, the conceptualization of the hierarchical structure, of metaphysical existence, with self-interest being on top of the will on top of motivation is correct only because of the definition provided in this section, and correctness is an unanswered question
+With this acknowledgment in mind of the shortfalls of understanding the metaphysical in concrete (ironic, is it not) terms, the conceptualization of the hierarchical structure, of metaphysical existence, with self-interest being on top of the will on top of motivation is correct only because of the definition provided in this section, and correctness is an unanswered question